enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/particle.md

 <|trick@trickster:templates|trick-id=trickster:highlight|>

-Highlights the given blocks and returns the first input unmodified.
+Highlights the given blocks for a second and returns the first input unmodified.